foundation/foundation-emails/docs/pages/tips-tricks.md

 ## Need to know

 The sad truth about creating or coding HTML emails is that tables are the only things that are universally supported when it comes to email design.
-If you came from the world of building websites, this may seem like a stepping into Doc Brown's Delorean, charging up the Flux-capitor, and going back to the 1996.
+If you came from the world of building websites, this may seem like a stepping into Doc Brown's Delorean, charging up the Flux-capitor, and going back to 1996.
 Suddenly your CSS is written with inline style tags, useful CSS properties don't work and you're burried in a sea of table tags.

 <div class="callout secondary tip">General rule of thumb: your email is not going to look identical in every client.
 And that’s OK.</div>